corda/samples-java/Basic/tutorial-jarsigning/README.md

 # Network Bootstrapper Tutorial

-In this tutorial, I will demostrate how to sign a contract jar with your own keystore.
+This tutorial demonstrates how to sign a contract jar with your own keystore.

-A cordapp will most likely have two jars, one contract jar and one workflow jar.
-Since all of the data and transactional rules are defined in the contract, when transacting over the Corda Network, we will need to check the hashes of the contract jars.
-Hence, when speaking of signing a cordapp, we are most likely talking about signing the contract jar.
+A CorDapp will most likely have two jars, one contract jar and one workflow jar.
+Since all the data and transactional rules are defined in the contract, when transacting over the Corda Network, we will need to check the hashes of the contract jars.
+Hence, when speaking of signing a CorDapp, we are most likely talking about signing the contract jar.

 The signing option is defined in the build.gradle file of the /workflows and /contracts folder.
 ```